zilexa/Homeserver/docker/README.md

 It is not recommended to use tools like Watchtower to auto-update apps (auto-update is a bad practice in general!).
 Only the media/download related apps can be consired to auto-update (once a month) since they require frequent updates to keep functioning, this will be done via Pullio.
 Note the Maintenance guide has solutions for auto-updating docker images.

 **Cleanup docker**  \
-To remove unused containers (be careful, this means any stopped container) and dangling images, non-persistent volumes:
+To remove all unused containers (be careful, this means any stopped container) and all dangling images and all non-persistent volumes:
- `sudo docker system prune --all --volumes --force` Note this will be done automatically via the scheduled maintenance (next guide).
+ `sudo docker system prune --all --volumes --force` Note this will be done automatically via the scheduled maintenance (next steps).

 **Update apps**  \
 In Portainer, click on a container, then select _Recreate_ and check the box to re-download the image.